matter-labs/zksync/changelog/core.md

 - Added a stressing dev fee ticker scenario to the loadtest.
 - Added a `--sloppy` mode to the `dev-fee-ticker-server` to simulate bad networks with the random delays and fails.
+- Possibility to use CREATE2 ChangePubKey and Transfer in a single batch.

 ### Fixed